apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 There is also **Vancouver 1st**, who according to the polls is in the race for last place.
 They've garnered media attention for a promise to somehow bring back the Vancouver Grizzlies, and more recently for joining some Coalition candidiates in [criticizing SOGI](https://twitter.com/pattibacchus/status/1050209585238167552), BC schools' sexual orientation and gender identity policies. ಠ_ಠ

 Then there's **ProVancouver**.
 In the initial version of this guide, I had a hard time making sense of the party, so I dismissed them as anti-housing and not having a chance.
 This led to one of their Council candidates [warning followers to be extremely wary of this misleading guide](https://twitter.com/rohanarezel/status/1049398506111168512), followed by an angry pile-on by pro-Pro social media accounts.
-On [Oct 11, new Council polling](https://researchco.ca/2018/10/11/vancouver-council-2/) showed surprising gains for Pro and Coalition, which obliges me to say a bit more about them.
-They sought attention, and I guess they're getting some.
+On [Oct 11, new Council polling](https://researchco.ca/2018/10/11/vancouver-council-2/) showed surprising gains for Pro and Coalition, which obliged me to say a bit more about them.
+They sought attention, and I guess they got some.

 While their [housing take](https://www.provancouver.ca/homes_not_investments) is a cromulent anti-developer, pro-rental platform, their organization and the behaviour of their candidates make some voters feel very uncomfortable, in a way that goes beyond platform disagreements.
 I really wish I had a simple argument for why this is the case.

-It may be their skepticism of newcomers, defense of parking and detached houses, lack of socially progressive messaging, supporters' alt-right style social media behaviour, a sense that they're populists, or maybe I'm just secretly salty that their [supporters think I'm illegally on the payroll of the real estate industrial complex](https://twitter.com/reallyprofound/status/1049487286650335232).
+It may be their skepticism of newcomers, defense of parking and detached houses, lack of socially progressive messaging, supporters' alt-right style social media behaviour, a sense that they're populists, or maybe I'm just secretly salty that their [proponents think I'm illegally on the payroll of the real estate industrial complex](https://twitter.com/reallyprofound/status/1049487286650335232).
 In any case, if you find their pro-rental rhetoric appealing, you may want to instead consider Green, COPE, OneCity, or Independent candidates.

 If you want to hate-read, or get a sense of why young people and renters need to actually vote, I’d say reading about Coalition would be your go-to.
 But before getting sucked into that vortex, make a specific plan for your own vote.